The most common errors in structural drawings

 No architect or designer knows what you need better than you do.

 You may need to store bicycles next to the entryway or children’s toys in the living room.

 Proper storage is priceless.
-It will help you avoid clutter, which means a more organized, safer and quieter space.
+It will help you avoid clutter, which means a more organized, safer, and quieter space.

-The most common errors in structural drawings.
+Furniture being neglected is one of the most common errors in structural drawings.